Documentation for routine open

 '-' has no special meaning.

-Note: unlike some other languages, Perl 6 does not use reference counting, and so the file handles are NOT closed when they go out of scope.
+Note: unlike some other languages, Perl 6 does not use reference counting, and so the file handles are NOT flushed or closed when they go out of scope nor reliably at program exit.
 While they will get closed when garbage collected, garbage collection isn't guaranteed to get run.
 This means you must use an explicit

 close on handles opened for writing, to avoid data loss, and an explicit